Update: 26 April 2023

 |£30,000 (total eligible cost)

 How to apply

-The Autumn 2022 competition is open to applications:
+The Autumn 2022 competition closed to applications in February 2023.

 Get in touch